sstaub/eOS/README.md

 If you have whishes for other functions or classes make an issue.
 If you find bugs also, nobody is perfect.

 ## USB configuration and initialization
 Before using USB one things that must be extra done.
 You must add a constructor for init the library.
-This must done befor setup(), don't change the name of the constructor!
+This must done before setup(), don't change the name of the constructor!
 ```
 EOS eos;
 ```